Today I am reviewing a 2020 Gua Hua sheng puer tea made by the Qianjiazhai Dongsa Cooperative and sold by Verdant Tea.

 Master Zhou’s Gu Hua harvest is a careful blend of maocha from trees aged between one hundred and three hundred years old, picked for a balanced and rich full body and aroma.
 Gu Hua is the very early autumn harvest prized for its rich flavor and intense aroma.
 These wild trees grow in one of the oldest and most remote tea forests in the world, on Mt.
 Ailao.
 Every leaf is hand picked and carefully sun-dried with minimal time on the wok for a more natural and pure flavor. – Verdant Tea

-The only thing which strikes me as odd about their description of this tea is that they are claiming this tea is from 100 to 300 year old trees, but they are only charging $11 per 100g for it, which is generally low-cost for a tree of that age and altitude.
+One thing that strikes me as odd about their description of this tea is that they are claiming this tea is from 100 to 300 year old trees, but they are only charging $11 per 100g for it, which is generally low-cost for a tree of that age and altitude.
 Perhaps they are being truthful, but tea of this sort, for this price, would be a rare find.

 Regardless, this is supposedly a blend of maocha leaf material from the Qianjiazhai region.